Abd Rabbo family incident

-On January 7, 2009, Israeli soldiers killed members of the Abd Rabbo family who were emerging from the house, a locus of reported rocket launches by Hamas.
+On January 7, 2009, Israeli soldiers killed members of the Abd Rabbo family (عبد ربه) who were emerging from the house, a locus of reported rocket launches by Hamas.
 The incident was detailed by several news agencies, human-rights organizations and the Goldstone report.

 Background

 According to the account provided to official Palestinian Authority daily newspaper Al-Hayat al-Jadida by family members in late January 2009, they live on the hill that overlooks Israeli town Sderot.
 They told that for years Hamas had used their property and homes as military installations from which the group had launched rockets into Israel.
 They said that those who tried to object were shot in the legs by Hamas operatives.
 They added that following the war end, they were waiting for the aid promised by Hamas authorities after Israel "bombed the farm and turned it into ruins".
 They emphasized to the paper that they were not Hamas activists and that they were still loyal to the Fatah movement.